eyedeekay/.bash_aliases.d/README.md

 In it's default configuration, these aliases make use of several helper programs which are technically optional, but listed in the settings file anyway.
-These are: torsocks, surfraw, wget, and pandoc.
-This list will probably expand.
-Sorry.
+These are: torsocks, surfraw, wget, and pandoc from the Debian repos and my own youtube-dl management script available [here](https://github.com/eyedeekay/youtube-dl-wrapper experiments), and my own login manager for minimalistic web-browsers [skinnydip](https://github.dom/eyedeekay/skinnydip) (so named because it is a play on the concept of surfraw).

 ## structure